markledwich2/Recfluence/readme.md

 Stack: Gatsby, React, D3 hosted on an Azure Static Website.

-- Build: Azure Pipeines used to build App & Site on checkin https://dev.azure.com/mledwich/ytnetworks.
+- Build: Automated.
+On checking, azure Pipeines will build App & Site.
+See https://dev.azure.com/mledwich/ytnetworks.
 - Release: Create a release in Azure pipelines to deploy
 - Update Data:
     - Run [ChannelRelations notebook](https://community.cloud.databricks.com/?o=5467014801025226#notebook/1340434901968186/command/1340434901968187) the final cell saves the data used by the visualization